AdaptiveMotorControlLab/CellSeg3D/docs/res/welcome.rst

 Then go into Plugins > napari-cellseg3d, and choose which tool to use:

-- **Train**:  This module allows you to train segmentation algorithms from labeled volumes.
-- **Infer**: This module allows you to use pre-trained segmentation algorithms on volumes to automatically label cells.
 - **Review**: This module allows you to review your labels, from predictions or manual labeling, and correct them if needed.
-It then saves the status of each file in a csv, for easier monitoring.
+It then saves the status of each file in a csv, for easier monitoring
+- **Inference**: This module allows you to use pre-trained segmentation algorithms on volumes to automatically label cells
+- **Training**:  This module allows you to train segmentation algorithms from labeled volumes
 - **Utilities**: This module allows you to use several utilities, e.g. to crop your volumes and labels, compute prediction scores or convert labels
+- **Help/About...** : Quick access to version info, Github page and docs

 See above for links to detailed guides regarding the usage of the modules.